 Henry Raymont was born in Germany in 1927, but his parents had emigrated to Argentina in 1936.
 He led a distinguished career as a journalist, notably for United Press and the New York Times.
 Recognized as the most respected specialist on Latin America, he became Director of the Department of Cultural Affairs of the Organization of American States, which brings together thirty-five states from both Americas.
 His main book, Troubled Neighbors, is a masterful account of the relationships between the United States and Latin America which follows the chronology of the successive administrations from Roosevelt to George W. Bush.

-One of the first cases he handled was the granting to Puerto Rico of the status of Free Associated State of the United States.
+One of the first cases he handled was granting the status of Free Associated State of the United States to Puerto Rico.
 He was also involved in Casals’ visit to Puerto Rico in late 1955 and early 1956, participating with Abe Fortas and Governor Muñoz Marín in the birth of the Puerto Rico Casals Festival.
 This project was completed by the foundation of the Puerto Rico Symphony Orchestra and the Conservatory.
 It was clear to Raymont that such an event would give Puerto Rico a visibility which it was sorely lacking.
-Tthrough his dispatches and articles, he contributed greatly towards making the festival known throughout the world.
+Through his dispatches and articles, he contributed in large part towards making the festival known throughout the world.

 In 1961, he was based in Cuba and was the first to send a dispatch announcing the Bay of Pigs invasion.
 He was arrested by the Castroists and sentenced to death for espionage, but was soon released and deported after a vigorous mobilization of international opinion.
 Very close to the Kennedy administration, he served as an informal advisor in many economic and cultural development programs, such as the Alliance for Progress launched by Kennedy in March 1961.
 He was also involved in Casals’ visit to the White House in November of the same year.
 Throughout the 1960s, Raymont facilitated Istomin’s contacts with Secretary of State Dean Rusk and his staff.
 He was also convinced that sending the most prestigious American artists to promote the image of the USA in the world was a brilliant idea, especially as Istomin could attest to the fact that they were willing to do this for free.
 This initiative, which had been received with great interest by the highest authorities, was never acted upon by the administrative services, who remained stuck in their narrow-minded routine.